joshmarinacci/meowlang/blog2/blog2.md

 }
 ```

 Calling toAST() returns an expression object instead of a value.
-Then we can call resolve on this object
+Then we can
+call resolve on this object to get the final value.
+This might seem like a lot
- to get the final value.
-This might seem like a lot of work for what is fundamentally the same behavior
+of work for what is fundamentally the same behavior as our earlier `calc`
- as our earlier `calc` operation that did the arithmetic inline.
+operation that did the arithmetic inline.
 The reason we did all this is to lay
- the ground for a more advanced feature: variables
+the ground for a more advanced feature: _variables_

 # Adding Symbols

 To support variables we need a concept called a symbol.
-A symbol is just a name, or identifier, which points to a real
+A symbol is just a name,
+or identifier, which points to a real value.
+In many cases we could use a real number
-value.
-In many case we could use a real number value instead of a symbol, but symbols give us a special
+value instead of a symbol, but symbols give us a special ability: symbols can be
-ability: symbols can be redefined.
-You can write x=2 and x*5 to get 10.
-Then write x=3 and call x*5 again
+redefined.
+You can write `x=2` and `x*5` to get 10.
+Then write `x=3` and call `x*5` again
-to get 15.
-The same code can be invoked multiple times with different results by changing what the symbol
+to get `15`.
+The same code can be invoked multiple times with different results by
-points to.
-This is a fundamental concept of computer science that makes computation possible.
+changing what the symbol _points_ to.
+This is a fundamental concept of computer
+science that makes computation possible.

-Let's start by creating an MSymbol class (I didn't use Symbol because that will clash with the future
+Let's start by creating an `MSymbol` class (I didn't use Symbol because that will
-native Symbol class in native Javascript).
+clash with the future native Symbol class in Javascript).

 ```
 class MSymbol {